Research table: Abortion and breast cancer risk

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: Research clearly shows abortion (also called induced abortion) does not increase the risk of breast cancer.
+Introduction: Research clearly shows abortion (also called induced abortion) is not linked to an increased risk of breast cancer.

 The importance of study design for research on abortion and breast cancer risk